andqok/You-Dont-Know-JS/types & grammar/ch4.md

 ### `ToBoolean`

-Next, let's have a little chat about how `boolean`s behave in JS.
-There's **lots of confusion and misconception** floating out there around this topic, so pay close attention!

-First and foremost, JS has actual keywords `true` and `false`, and they behave exactly as you'd expect of `boolean` values.
-It's a common misconception that the values `1` and `0` are identical to `true`/`false`.
-While that may be true in other languages, in JS the `number`s are `number`s and the `boolean`s are `boolean`s.
-You can coerce `1` to `true` (and vice versa) or `0` to `false` (and vice versa).
-But they're not the same.

-#### Falsy Values

-But that's not the end of the story.
-We need to discuss how values other than the two `boolean`s behave whenever you coerce *to* their `boolean` equivalent.

 All of JavaScript's values can be divided into two categories:

 1. values that will become `false` if coerced to `boolean`
 2. everything else (which will obviously become `true`)

-I'm not just being facetious.
-The JS spec defines a specific, narrow list of values that will coerce to `false` when coerced to a `boolean` value.

-How do we know what the list of values is?
-In the ES5 spec, section 9.2 defines a `ToBoolean` abstract operation, which says exactly what happens for all the possible values when you try to coerce them "to boolean."

 From that table, we get the following as the so-called "falsy" values list: